Skip to content

 • single household members aged 18 or over should have a separate bedroom, as should parents and couples

-• a lone person household may reasonably occupy a bed sitter (AIHW 2014a).
+• a lone person household may reasonably occupy a bed sitter (AIHW 2014).

-The importance of secure, appropriate and affordable housing is reflected in the Closing the Gap target to increase the proportion of Aboriginal and Torres Strait Islander people living in appropriately sized (not overcrowded) housing to 88 per cent by 2031 – see Target 9A in the Closing the Gap Information Repository.
+The importance of secure, appropriate and affordable housing is reflected in Target 9A of the National Agreement: By 2031, increase the proportion of Aboriginal and Torres Strait Islander people living in appropriately sized (not overcrowded) housing to 88 per cent – see Target 9A in the Closing the Gap Information Repository.

-According to the ABS Census of Population and Housing, in 2021, about 569,400 (81%) Indigenous Australians lived in appropriately sized housing.
-This proportion ranged from 43% to 91% across states and territories.
-The proportion of Indigenous Australians living in appropriately sized housing was lower than for non-Indigenous Australians (81% compared with 94%, respectively) (Figure 5.5).
+According to the ABS Census of Population and Housing, in 2021, about 569,400 (81%) First Nations people lived in appropriately sized housing.
+This proportion ranged from 43% to 91% across states and territories (Figure 5.6).
+The proportion of First Nations people living in appropriately sized housing was lower than for non-Indigenous Australians (81% compared with 94%, respectively).

-Indigenous Australians in remote areas had higher rates of household overcrowding than those in non-remote areas.
-In 2021, the proportion of Indigenous Australians living in appropriately sized housing ranged from 88% in Major cities to 45% in Very remote areas (Figure 5.5).
+First Nations people in remote areas had higher rates of household overcrowding than those in non-remote areas.
+In 2021, the proportion of First Nations people living in appropriately sized housing ranged from 88% in Major cities to 45% in Very remote areas (Figure 5.6).

-Figure 5.5: Proportion of Indigenous Australians living in appropriately sized housing (not overcrowded), by jurisdiction, and by remoteness, 2021
+Figure 5.6: Proportion of First Nations people living in appropriately sized housing (not overcrowded), by remoteness, and by jurisdiction, 2021

-The first column chart shows the proportion of Indigenous Australians living in appropriately sized housing decreased with increasing remoteness, from 88% in Major cities to 45% in Very remote areas.
-The second column chart shows the proportion of Indigenous Australians living in appropriately sized housing was highest in the Australian Capital Territory (91%), Victoria, Tasmania and New South Wales (all around 88%).
+The first column chart shows the proportion of First Nations people living in appropriately sized housing decreased with increasing remoteness, from 88% in Major cities to 45% in Very remote areas.
+The second column chart shows the proportion of First Nations people living in appropriately sized housing was highest in the Australian Capital Territory (91%), followed by Victoria (89%), Tasmania (89%) and New South Wales (87%).
 Most of the remaining jurisdictions (South Australia, Queensland, Western Australia) ranged between 79% and 83%, with the lowest proportion in Northern Territory (43%).

 Housing assistance